 Here at Invictus Physiotherapy, we offer a range of Clinical Pilates options.
-Johanna is a qualified DMA Clinical Pilates Instructor, giving you the added benefit of having both a Physiotherapist and Pilates Instructor in one (pretty cool) package!
+Our therapists are qualified DMA Clinical Pilates Instructors, giving you the added benefit of having both a Physiotherapist and Pilates Instructor in one (pretty cool) package!

-After your initial assessment, Joey will design your individual program, catered to your goals and rehabilitation process.
+After your initial assessment, our therapists will design your individual program, catered to your goals and rehabilitation process.
 For the first 4-6 weeks, one-on-one Pilates sessions will be conducted, with exercise prescription included — Remember, you only get out what you put in – so do your homework!

 After this period, clients may transition into semi-private classes (4-5 clients per class) which focus on a specific rehab program that benefit all clients in the one session.